REMEDI4ALL/kg_dashboard/README.md

 # Preparing files for updating the dashboard

 The dashboard is linked to the Expertise KG and pulls data from there.
-Thus, when the KG is updated, make sure you update the respective files in this repo as well, but simply re-running the [python script](queries.py).
+Thus, when the KG is updated, make sure you update the respective files in this repo as well, by simply re-running the [python script](queries.py).

 If you have a new data modality added, please make sure you have a CYPHER query to fetch that data or metadata from the KG.
 All CYPHER queries can be found [here](queries.py).
 With the CYPHER queries, you can create the files in the [data](data) directory.

-To run the file, edit the credentials at the bottom of the [python file](queries.py):
+To run the file, edit the credentials at the bottom of the [python file](queries.py) by replacing the place-holders with the credentials:
 ```python
 graph = connect_to_kg(url="URL_HERE", username="USERNAME_HERE", password="PASSWORD_HERE")  #
 ```